Carrie Underwood’s Legs Drop Jaws In Black Glitter Shorts & Sheer Mesh Pants

 “You should put yourself near the top of your list.
 You don’t have to be at the very top all the time, because that’s impossible, but it’s not just for you.
 It is for your children as well and setting a good example for them,” the singer added.

-Things definitely seem on the up for this former reality contestant.
+Things definitely seem on the rise for this former reality contestant.
 Fans wishing to see more of Carrie should follow her Instagram.